litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
                     …excluding regions from the masked SPM.)
 All T-contrasts were 1-tailed.
-Simple effect SPMs (for within-group comparisons) were similarly evaluated under an uncorrected threshold of   P   < 0.001 and a <mark class="annotated-text">minimum cluster size</mark> of 5.
+Simple effect SPMs (for within-group comparisons) were similarly evaluated under an uncorrected threshold of   P   &lt; 0.001 and a <mark class="annotated-text">minimum cluster size</mark> of 5.
 Maxima of significant clusters were localized on individual normalized structural images.
 Results     Neuropsychological Test Results    Group characteristics and standardized   Z   -scor…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"